zachvalenta/jvns.ca/content/post/2018-09-01-learning-skills-you-can-practice.markdown

 - when I was a kid, I spent 7 years doing a math program called [Kumon](https://www.kumon.com/about-kumon/kumon-method/self-learning) which is really focused on learning math independently.
 I learned all of elementary/high school math that way. (from multiplication to algebra to calculus)
 - did a pure math degree, where having a clear sense of what I understand and don't understand was super important
+- working as a programmer, where as we know teaching yourself new things is an essential skill :)

 I think other ways people frequently get better at teaching themselves are:

-* on the job! as a professional programmer teaching yourself new things is an essential skill, as we know :)
 * do a PhD (where it's also necessary)
 * be homeschooled / go to a school where learning is more self-led